alireza-keivan/Face-Recognition-multi-thread/README.md

-# My **Headless Face Recognition** project with  multiple use cases!
+# **Headless Face Recognition** with  multiple use cases!
-Hey, so I built this face recognition system using InsightFace for spotting and identifying faces, OpenCV for handling video, and MQTT to send data to a server.
+So I built this face recognition system using InsightFace for spotting and identifying faces, OpenCV for handling video, and MQTT to send data to a server.
 It’s pretty dope for stuff like unlocking doors, keeping an eye on security, or even just playing around with some cool computer vision tech.
 The whole thing runs in real-time, processes video streams, and shoots results to an MQTT broker.
 I’ve made it super tweakable with a config.json file and kept it snappy with some threading tricks.
 This README’s gonna walk you through it like a tutorial, but it’s also got enough meat to impress the academic crowd.

 ---
 <table>